bootdotdev/blog/content/backend/backend-engineer-vs-data-engineer.md

 ### What does a Back-end engineer do?

 Let's break that down.
-As the back-end developer, you need the technical expertise, analytical thinking, and collaboration skills to design web infrastructure.
+As a back-end developer, you need the technical expertise, analytical thinking, and collaboration skills to design web infrastructure.

 That includes: building and maintaining websites, writing code (of course), doing quality assurance testing, increasing the efficiency and speed of the website, doing the inevitable troubleshooting and debugging, and training and supporting client teams and junior developers.